CES 2019: Atmos launches touch panel to unify control of the smart home

 For all of the new conveniences and capabilities that smart home products provide, one of the biggest annoyances is having to juggle a ton of different apps and constantly pull out your phone to control all of them.
 And while voice commands from Amazon Alexa, Google Home and Apple Siri are trying to fix some of that, they're often imperfect and frustrating in their own ways.

-One company that's taking a clever approach to offering an alternative to apps and voice control is Atmos -- not to be confused with Dolby Atmos.
-On January 9 at CES 2019, Atmos officially launched its AtmosControl touch panel that's aimed at giving people quick access to their most-used smart home products using a 7-inch, wall-mounted tablet-like device.
+One company that's offering a clever alternative to apps and voice control is Atmos -- not to be confused with Dolby Atmos.
+On Jan.
+9 at CES 2019, Atmos officially launched its AtmosControl touch panel that's aimed at giving people quick access to their most-used smart home products through a 7-inch, wall-mounted tablet-like device.

 The AtmosControl "smart home hub" acts a bit like a universal remote, but with a simplified iPhone-like user interface.
-It hides the different smartphone apps themselves and instead uses simple icons for lights, temperature, locks, security cameras, music and a more button.
-When users tap into each area, they can adjust settings with touch-based controls based on their functions, even grouping together products from different vendors.
-For example, there are sliders to adjust the lights, virtual buttons for the locks and playlists for music.
+It hides the apps themselves and instead uses simple icons for lights, temperature, locks, security cameras and music.
+There's also a "more" button.
+When you tap into each area, you can adjust settings with touch-based controls based on their functions.
+The areas even group together products from different vendors.
+There are sliders to adjust the lights, virtual buttons for the locks and playlists for music, for example.

-The product is now available for pre-order on atmoshome.com for $299.
-The company is offering a CES discount of $30 off using the code "CES2019" through January 31.
-It comes in two colors, Steel Grey or Onyx Black.
-AtmosControl will begin shipping pre-orders in Q2 of 2019 with a retail rollout after that.
+The product is now available for preorder on atmoshome.com for $299.
+The company is offering a CES discount of $30 off using the code "CES2019" through Jan.
+31. It comes in two colors, Steel Grey or Onyx Black.
+AtmosControl will begin shipping preorders in Q2 of 2019 with a retail rollout after that.

 ZDNet: Watch CTO Mark Lyle give a demo of AtmosControl at CES 2019